Raymond Domenech: 2010 World Cup

 France qualified for the 2010 FIFA World Cup only after defeating the Republic of Ireland in a play-off.
 The game was controversial, as Thierry Henry handled the ball before setting up William Gallas to score the winning goal.

 In the first game of the finals, France drew with Uruguay 0–0.
 Following their draw with Uruguay, Zidane described Domenech as having lost control of the team.
 The draw was then followed by a 2–0 defeat to Mexico, during which striker Nicolas Anelka reportedly directed an expletive-laden tirade at Domenech.
 Anelka was dismissed from the team the next day.
 The day after Anelka's dismissal, team captain Patrice Evra and team trainer Robert Duverne had a heated confrontation that caused Domenech to physically restrain Duverne; the players responded by returning to the team bus and refusing to continue with practice.
 After the French Football Federation condemned the player boycott, the team returned to practice without further incident.
-France's World Cup campaign ended with a 2–1 defeat to South Africa, meaning Les Bleus finished at the bottom of Group A without winning a single game.
-Domenech bowed out by refusing to shake the hand of South Africa's coach in the final game, Carlos Alberto Parreira.
+France's World Cup campaign ended with a 2–1 defeat to hosts South Africa, meaning Les Bleus finished at the bottom of Group A without winning a single game.
+Domenech bowed out by refusing to shake the hand of South Africa's coach Carlos Alberto Parreira.

 Domenech was dismissed for serious misconduct following the World Cup.
 He sought €2.9 million compensation, eventually receiving €975,000.

 Later career

-In November 2010, Domenech began coaching the under-11 team at AC Boulogne-Billancourt.
+In November 2010, Domenech began coaching the under-11 team at Boulogne-Billancourt.
 In December 2011, Domenech donated €70,000 of his €150,000 World Cup bonus to the club, with the remaining €80,000 being donated to charity and an inner-city football club from Paris.

 In April 2018, he was one of 77 applicants for the vacant Cameroon national team job.
 In December 2020, he expressed a wish to succeed Ljubiša Tumbaković as the Serbia national team coach.

-On 26 December 2020, 10 years after last managing a team, Domenech signed with Ligue 1 side FC Nantes.
-On 10 February 2021, Domenech was released of his duties as head-coach after not winning a single game in his 8 matches in charge.
+On 26 December 2020, ten years after last managing a team, Domenech signed with Ligue 1 side Nantes.
+On 10 February 2021, Domenech was released of his duties as head coach after not winning a single game in his eight matches in charge.

 Personal life

+Domenech was previously in a civil relationship with French TV presenter Estelle Denis, whom he met at the studios of channel Infosport+.
+Domenech proposed to Denis on live television on 17 June 2008, after France's elimination from UEFA Euro 2008.
+The couple have two children, a daughter born in 2004 and a son born in 2007.
+The couple separated in 2020.

 Domenech is of Catalan descent.
 He is fascinated by astrology, and believes that people's personalities are shaped by star signs.
 He has denied rumours that he picked squads based on astrology, or that he dropped Robert Pires for being a Scorpio, instead saying that the 30-year-old Arsenal winger was declining and a bad influence on the squad.